GlowstoneMC/Glowstone/README.md

 --------------------
 Glowstone can be built with the
 [Java Development Kit](http://oracle.com/technetwork/java/javase/downloads) and [Gradle](http://gradle.org).
-The command `gradlew` will build Glowstone and put the final jar in `build/distributions/`.
-Other tasks are listed under `gradlew tasks`.
+The command `./gradlew` will build Glowstone and place the final jar in `build/libs/` with a filename ending in `-remapped.jar`.
+Other tasks are listed under `./gradlew tasks`.
 A local installation of Gradle can be used instead if desired.

 Running Glowstone is simple because its dependencies are shaded into the output jar at compile time.
 Simply execute `java -jar glowstone.jar` along with any extra JVM options desired.
+A variety of command-line options are also available - run `java -jar glowstone.jar --help` for more information.

 By default, configuration is stored in the `config/` subdirectory and logs are stored in the `logs/` subdirectory.
 The main configuration file is